Showmax/env/README.md

   environment by accident, completely different value is loaded and no one is notified about that.

+* The name lookup is case insensitive which in general feels to magical and can again lead to errors by accident.

 * On error, only the first one error is reported.
 This requires to re-run the program every time an error is resolved.

+We would like to emphasize this piece of text is not aimed to be a rant and we do not want to offend any one.
+We rather want to give reasons why we have decided to write the yet another package.
+We respect that use-case that doesn't fit our needs can fit to someone else's needs.

 ## Usage